HSBNE-Archive/Policy/Rules/Rules.md

     8. A petty cash account must be kept on the imprest system, and the management committee must decide the amount of petty cash to be kept in the account.  ( see http://en.wikipedia.org/wiki/Imprest_system )
-    9. All expenditure must be approved or ratified at a management committee meeting.
+    9. All group expenditure must be made in-line with decisions mae by the membership at a general meeting, as evidenced by published minutes supporting the decision or budget.
+Final assurance or ratification of the expenditure is the responsibility of the Treasurer, or by a majority vote at a management committee meeting.

 46. #### General financial matters